 For further Covid-19 related information and how it affects The Court Theatre, visit here.

 In this daring adaptation of the classic novel, young scientist Victor Frankenstein brings to life a man-made creature, sewing together dead body parts with little thought to the consequences.

 Abandoned by his maker and treated to the worst of humanity’s scorn, the Creature becomes intent on finding Frankenstein and making him pay...

-With two actors alternating between the roles of the scientist and his creation, this international hit explores the eternal themes of humanity, good vs evil and what happens when we blur the line between life and death.
+This international hit explores the eternal themes of humanity, good vs evil and what happens when we blur the line between life and death.

 "A hell of a production."

 If you have tickets to any of our shows including Frankenstein during this time, you will receive a text from us.

 Due to the high volume of queries, please don't phone the Box Office as we will contact you soon.

 We're looking forward to welcoming you back to The Court Theatre as soon as we can.

 Our priority is the safety and wellbeing of our show attendees and supporters, artists, staff and the wider community.
 The New Zealand Government is our one source of truth and we will follow all guidelines as per its directions.
 We encourage all of our community to do the same in order to keep each other safe, well, and strong.